cosmos/cosmos-sdk/x/ibc/applications/transfer/spec/01_concepts.md

 with a new valid header.
 Once the proposal passes the client state will be unfrozen and the funds from the associated channels will then be unlocked.
 This mechanism only applies to clients that allow updates via governance, such as Tendermint clients.

+In addition to this, it's important to mention that a token must be sent back along the exact route that it took originally un order to return it to its original form on the source chain (eg: the Cosmos Hub for the `uatom`).
+Sending a token back to the same chain across a different channel will **not** move the token back across its timeline.
+If a channel in the chain history closes before the token can be sent back across that channel, then the token will not be returnable to its original form.